JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 By this time in the history of the publication, the egos were getting quite ripe.
 Newfound fame thanks to the Internet had made big fish in a small pond even bigger fish in the same small pond.
 Which made things awkward at times.

 I still wrote now and then, but stopped writing regularly for them when the ego stew started to boil over.
-In fact Todd and I had many idiotic passive aggresive conflicts based on not much more than petite
+In fact Todd and I had many idiotic passive aggresive conflicts based on not much more than petite issues such as him being a dellusional mental case and also me continually refusing his sexual advances despite.
+Should I also mention he was homophobic and would routinely harass people by shouting, “He’s gay!”
+And bullshit like that.

+***

+Anyway, Todd dragged me back to his office and started rambling incoherently about losing a Word document on hard drive and how he spent days writing and now he had nothing and maybe it was a sudden Word crash or something else and could I help him and blah blah blah.

+I nodded and waited for a pause in his rambling and then said, “Let me sit down and look.”

+I sat down to look.
+It was one of those old dumpy all-in-one PowerMac G3 machines; not an iMac but just an awkward whale of a computer with a concave CRT monitor.

+While I was poking around the system, Todd was kneeling next to me rambling on and on.
+I wanted to ask him to give me some space, but when Todd acted like this there was little that could be done to stop him.

+Danny came into the writer’s room looking for Todd

 ***